 Phillip Island, Victoria

 Phillip Island's penguin parade is world famous and the local colony without a doubt the best known in Australia.
 While tourists from around the world flock to beaches every night to get a glimpse at these shy birds, volunteers at the Penguin Foundation keep an even closer eye on the penguins to ensure the health and wellbeing of the population.
-The Foundation for National Parks & Wildlife supported the Penguin Foundation with a grant to satellite track the birds while they are at sea.
-This will help the volunteers learn more about the movements of the penguins and ultimately allow for better protection of their habitat and feeding grounds.
-This project is funded through Backyard Buddies adoptions in Victoria.
+In 2008, the Foundation for National Parks & Wildlife supported the Penguin Foundation with a grant to satellite track the birds while they are at sea.
+This helped volunteers learn more about the movements of the penguins to allow for better protection of their habitat and feeding grounds.
+This project was funded through Backyard Buddies adoptions in Victoria.

 St Kilda's penguins by comparison are a well kept secret.
 They established a breeding colony so close to Melbourne's doorstep that Earthcare Volunteers keep a watchful eye not only on the penguins but also on their human neighbours.
 Earthcare also received a grant from the Foundation to microchip their penguins to monitor closely the survival rate and breeding success of the individual birds.
 This project is funded through Backyard Buddies adoptions in Victoria.